 Signs banking and financial documents;

-If necessary, add to the specified paragraph.
+If necessary, supplement the specified paragraph.

 9. CONTROL AND AUDIT BODY

 9.2.
-Members of the Audit Commission cannot be members of the Board of the Community and persons holding any positions in the apparatus of the Community.
+Members of the Audit Commission cannot be members of the Community Board or persons holding any positions in the Community apparatus.

 9.3.
 The Audit Commission of the Community conducts annual audits of the financial and economic activities of the Community.